Drug Evaluation Committee 2013-08 Scope of Non-expert Members of Clinical Trial Review Committee (Part 4)

 Question

-We include the administrative director among the members of the committee.
-The current person in charge is the administrative director, who is a licensed nurse.
-Although she has studied the expertise, she does not use that qualification in her actual job.
+We have included the administrative director as one of our members, and the current person in charge is a licensed nurse who is the administrative director.
+Although she has studied the expertise, she does not use it in her actual job.
 Should he still be considered a professional committee member?
 Would it be difficult to consider him as a non-professional member?
 I would like to confirm this, although it is natural for me to think so since I am qualified.